microsoft/acceleratoRs/EmployeeAttritionPrediction/Docs/FOSSAsiaMeetup/demo.md

 - Static data: not change or change in a deterministic manner.
 - Dynamic data: change randomly over time.

-Data collection, exploration, and preparation
+Data collection, exploration, and preparation (Cont'd)
 ========================================================

 - Data source